List of academic ranks: Peru

-After some recent reforms in the University Law (Minedu, 2014), the Peruvian universities (publics and privates) consider these ranks:
+After some recent reforms in the University Law (Minedu, 2014), the Peruvian universities (public and private) consider these ranks:

 Extraordinary professors: Principally, this is a category of recognition for his contribution as professor or researcher when he retires or as a professional when he has built a great contribution to society throughout his career.
 To have 10% as maximum of these professors in any university (public or private) is mandatory.